CivicActions/guidebook/docs/04-how-we-work/tools/text-editors.md

 # Text editors

-## Popular Editors at CivicActions
+## Popular Editors at Civic Actions

 We use text editors to write documentation in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and to develop code.